Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Predictions

 \section{Predictions}

-In this section we develop ordinary differential equations of motion that can be solved analytically for the time-dependent droplet radius, $r(t)$ versus time $t$.
-To begin, we first we consider the equilibrium radius toward which $r(t)$ grows, then we make dimensional arguments for the form of the equations, and finally we use energy conservation to derive the functional forms.
+In this section we develop approximate equations of motion that can be solved analytically for the time-dependent droplet radius, $r(t)$ versus time $t$.
+To begin, we first we consider the equilibrium radius toward which $r(t)$ grows, then we make dimensional arguments for the form of the equations, and finally we use energy conservation to arrive at our main results for predicted the time-dependent spreading dynamics.